mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 of the cell cycle.
 But before diving into this comparison, it is worth recapping the assumptions that go into the equilibrium model.

-#### Steady-state under the thermodynamic model
+#### Steady-State Under the Thermodynamic Model

-Given the construction of the thermodynamic model of gene regulation for which the probability of the promoter microstates rather than the probability of mRNA or protein counts are accounted for; we can only describe the first moment's dynamics using this theoretical framework [@Phillips2015a].
-Again let's only focus on the mRNA first moment $\langle m \rangle$.
+For the thermodynamic model we can only describe the first moment's dynamics using this theoretical framework [@Phillips2015a].
+This is because these models are based on the probability distribution of the promoter microstates rather than the distribution over the mRNA and protein counts.
+Let us only focus on the mRNA first moment $\langle m \rangle$.
 The same principles apply if we consider the protein first moment.
 We can write a dynamical system of the form
 $$
 \frac{d \langle m \rangle}{dt} =
 r_m \cdot p_{\text{bound}} - \gamma _m \langle m \rangle,